 While 84% of Greenland is an icy wonderland covered by the second largest ice cap on earth, in summer the lower valleys spring colourfully to life.
 There are over 500 delightful flowering plant, fern and grass species to be found in Greenland, including its national flower, Niviarsiaq, commonly known as broad-leaf fireweed.
 Find out more by watching our educational information session.

 In Longyearbyen, the capital of the Norwegian archipelago of Svalbard, it’s not uncommon to meet wild reindeer as you walk its streets because they are so accustomed to human company.
 However, there is no need to worry if this happens to you on your Arctic expedition as they are generally considered quite gentle.

 When the sun rises over the Arctic circle in June it doesn’t set for 30 whole days.
 Witnessing the sun glowing above the horizon at midnight is an unforgettable experience.
 As you travel further north the long summer day gets longer and longer until you arrive at the North Pole, where the sun doesn’t dip below the horizon for 187 days!
 Find out more about Arctic seasons.

-4. Iceland is a hot spot of volcanic and geothermal activity.
-30 post-glacial volcanoes have erupted in the past two centuries, and natural hot water supplies much of the population with cheap, pollution-free heating.
+Iceland, known as the land of fire and ice, is a literal hotspot of volcanic and geothermal activity.
+In fact, over the past two centuries, 30 post-glacial volcanoes have erupted.
+In addition, natural hot water supplies most of the population with economical, sustainable heating.